Aandrew94/Projects-cpp/FlightBookingSystem/README.md

 ## Task

-Create a basic flight booking system, in witch we can manage a flight system.
+Create a basic flight booking system, in which we can manage a flight system.

 <br>